Why thousands of Illinois families are choosing Dallas-Fort Worth

 • Cold winters and snow events that bring heating bills, snow removal costs, and wear and tear from freeze–thaw cycles on roofs, sidewalks, and facades.

-• Disruptive storms in the form of nor’easters and occasional coastal systems, plus localized flooding during intense rain.
+• Disruptive winter storms and strong frontal systems, plus localized flooding during intense rain or rapid snowmelt.

 • Heat and humidity that show up in summer, but typically for a shorter, more defined window.